Year of the Dragon (film): Top Ten lists

-There is a Carpenter Brut song titled "Looking For Tracy Tzu", in an apparent reference to the character of the same name.

-This film was also the first instance of the Desert Eagle pistol, used by Rourke's character, in a motion picture.
+Awards and nominations

+The film was nominated for a Best Foreign Film (Meilleur film étranger) César Award for Best Foreign Film at the 11th César Awards.
+John Lone received a Best Supporting Actor Golden Globe nomination and David Mansfield received a Best Original Score nod at the 43rd Golden Globe Awards.

+Conversely, the film was nominated for five Razzie Awards, including Worst Screenplay, Worst Picture, Worst Director, Worst Actress and Worst New Star (both for Ariane) at the 6th Golden Raspberry Awards.

 Controversy

 Members of the Chinese American and Asian American communities protested against the film, criticizing the film for its racial stereotyping, widespread xenophobia, and use of slurs (especially the use of the derogatory terms "chinks", "slant-eyed", and "yellow niggers"), and sexism.
 Some groups worried that the film would make Chinatown unsafe and cause an economic downturn in the community.
 As a result of the controversy, a disclaimer was attached to its opening credits, which read:

 This film does not intend to demean or to ignore the many positive features of Asian Americans and specifically Chinese American communities.
 Any similarity between the depiction in this film and any association, organization, individual or Chinatown that exists in real life is accidental.

 In her negative review, Pauline Kael added, "Year of the Dragon isn't much more xenophobic than The Deer Hunter was, but it's a lot flabbier; the scenes have no tautness, no definition, and so you're more likely to be conscious of the bigotry."

 Director Cimino responded to the controversy in an interview in Jeune cinéma:

 The film was accused of racism, but they didn't pay attention to what people say in the film.
 It's a film which deals with racism, but it's not a racist film.
 To deal with this sort of subject, you must inevitably reveal its tendencies.
 It's the first time that we deal with the marginalization which the Chinese were subject to.
 On that subject, people know far too little.
 Americans discover with surprise that the Chinese were excluded from American citizenship up until 1943.
 They couldn't bring their wives to America.
 Kwong's speech to Stanley is applauded.
 For all these reasons, the Chinese love the film.
 And the journalists' negative reactions are perhaps a shield to conceal these unpleasant facts.